Nissan Motor (OTCMKTS:NSANY) Releases FY 2022 Earnings Guidance

-Several brokerages have recently issued reports on NSANY.
-The Goldman Sachs Group raised Nissan Motor from a neutral rating to a buy rating in a report on Thursday, November 18th.
-Zacks Investment Research cut Nissan Motor from a buy rating to a hold rating in a research note on Wednesday, January 26th.
-Morgan Stanley assumed coverage on Nissan Motor in a research note on Tuesday, October 12th.
-They set an underweight rating on the stock.
-Finally, JPMorgan Chase & Co. raised Nissan Motor from a neutral rating to an overweight rating in a research note on Wednesday, December 15th.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of Hold and a consensus price target of $11.00.
+A number of brokerages have recently issued reports on NSANY.
+Zacks Investment Research downgraded shares of Nissan Motor from a buy rating to a hold rating in a research report on Wednesday, January 26th.
+The Goldman Sachs Group raised shares of Nissan Motor from a neutral rating to a buy rating in a research report on Thursday, November 18th.
+Finally, JPMorgan Chase & Co. raised shares of Nissan Motor from a neutral rating to an overweight rating in a research report on Wednesday, December 15th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company.
+According to MarketBeat, Nissan Motor has an average rating of Hold and an average price target of $11.00.

 Nissan Motor Co, Ltd. engages in the manufacture and sale of automotive products and marine equipment.
 It operates through the Automobile and Sales segments.
 The Automobile segment manufactures and sells vehicles, forklift, marine equipment, and related parts.
 The Sales segment handles sales finance and leasing business to support the sales activity of automobile business.